Necessary Trekking Equipment

 - Insect/anti-itch Ointment

-- Prescription medicine traveler's diarrhea, Avmoine
+- Prescription medicine for traveler's diarrhea, Avmoine

 - Female Sanitary pads